iterative/cml.dev/content/docs/self-hosted-runners.md

 An example of such a problem can be seen
 [when an EC2 instance ran out of storage space](https://github.com/iterative/cml/issues/1006).

-The following sections contain lists of all the resources you may need to manually cleanup in the case of a failure.
+The following is a list of all the resources you may need to manually cleanup in the case of a failure:

 - The running instance (named with pattern `cml-{random-id}`)
 - The volume attached to the running instance